-Tubing in Helen, Ga is a rite of passage.
-It’s that thing that every local and visitor alike MUST do when coming within at least 100 miles of the Alpine city.
+Helen Ga tubing along the Chattahoochee River is a rite of passage.
+It’s that thing that every local and visitor alike MUST do when coming within at least 100 miles of Alpine city.
 This summer we took the boys for some tubing in Helen as part of their birthday celebration.
 Yes, they are still talking about it!
-Want to make this trek yourself – either with the family, with friends, or on a special adults-only outing?
-Here are 10 things you need to know before tubing Helen, Georgia.

-Our family took the “green tubes” down the river, with Cool River Tubing.
+Our family took the “green tubes” down the river, with the Cool River Tubing company in Helen.
 We started our adventure at their Chattahoochee Outpost.
-You can also start at the Headwaters Outpost, or visit their booth on Mainstreet.
+You can also start at the Headwaters Outpost, or visit their booth on Main Street.

-The staff was super friendly, and it was easy to catch the bus and ride to the drop-off point.
+The staff was super friendly, and it was easy to use their shuttle service to the drop-off point.

 You can also take the “pink tubes” with Helen Tubing & Waterpark.
 We didn’t have the opportunity to try their tubing offerings, but we did check out the waterpark.
 In fact, the slides there are one of the main reasons my boys wanted to visit Helen for their birthday.